Suv4o/building-an-ai-search-engine-with-nextjs-and-free-open-source-llms/README.md

 git submodule update --init --recursive
 ```

-This second command will initialize your local configuration file, fetch all the data from the submodule repository, and check out the appropriate commit in your local submodule directory.
+This second command will initialize your local configuration file, fetch all the data from the submodule repositories, and check out the appropriate commits in your local submodule directories.

-The files from the Hugging Face model repository will then be available in your `local_models/all-MiniLM-L6-v2 directory`.
+The files from the Hugging Face model repositories will then be available in your `local_models/all-MiniLM-L6-v2` and `local_models/Phi-3-mini-4k-instruct` directories.